Nii-khil/Campus_Parking_System/README.md

-# Campus Parking Reservation System
+# Campus Parking Management System

-This project is a web-based **Campus Parking Reservation System** designed to help students, faculty, and staff easily manage parking spot reservations on campus.
+This project is a web-based **Campus Parking Management System** designed to help students, faculty, and staff easily manage parking spot reservations on campus.
 The system allows users to reserve, update, and cancel parking spots in real-time while ensuring efficient spot availability management.

 ## Features